mason-cds-intro-comput-sci/configure-rstudio-server/README.md

 You will then see the following message:

     🔴 Restart RStudio Server session by clicking the Red Button in the upper right-hand corner.
-    🔴 Resume setup after the restart by running: source("config_rstudio_server.R")
+    🔴 Resume setup after the restart by reloading the configure-rstudio-server project, and then sourcing the config_rstudio_server.R file:
+       source("config_rstudio_server.R")
     🔴 Select setup option '2' to install packages needed for CDS 101.